Alcohol and Drug Counselor (CADC) Certificate Program

 3. 3000 hours (1500 hours a year) of supervised experience (paid or voluntary)

-4. Successful completion of test requirement, case preparation and o
+4. Successful completion of test requirement, case preparation and oral presentation

 For information on current course offerings and how to register, go to www.ccm.edu/workforce/

-It is your responsibility to become familiar with the following information in order to understand the certification process and the career you are entering.
+It is the student’s responsibility to become familiar with the following information in order to understand the certification process and careers in addictions counseling.
+Please visit the following websites:

 Course usage information